Deploy Node.js & MongoDB app to AppFog

 How many instances?
 [1]:

-As you can see above, AppFog automatically detect the type of application as well based on the contents of the folder.
-It also offers you a choice in terms of the instance - I picked an Amazon server in Ireland.
+AppFog automatically detects the application type from the folder contents.
+It also offers a choice of hosting location.
+I picked an Amazon server in Ireland.

 Bind existing services to 'contact-manager'? [yN]: